Introduction

 • Reduced risks of injury to skin or nerves

-• A smooth and successful procedure is dependent on having a vein specialist experienced in vascular ultrasound technique (RPVI, RVS or RPhS credentials)
+• A smooth and successful procedure is dependent on having a vein specialist experienced in vascular ultrasound technique (RPVI, RVS, or RPhS credentials)

 Similar Procedures: Microphlebectomy Ambulatory Phlebectomy By Dr. Claudia Rios